intelematics/bricklayer/examples/examples.md

 done
 ```

-# Maps
+# Easy map rendering.
-Maps can be rendered easily in notebooks by using the classes in `bricklayer.display.map` which use folium.
+Maps can be rendered easily in notebooks by using the classes in `bricklayer.display.map` which uses [folium](https://github.com/python-visualization/folium).
 A `Map` can get contain one or more `Layer` objects.
 Each layer can render a set of geo-data.
 A layer rendering can be customized in the constructor call with the arguments:

 - `data` You can pass as data a pandas dataframe, or a geodataframe or a spark dataframe or a databricks SQL query.
 - `popup_attrs` A list of the attributes used to populate a pop up, if not passed there will be no popup.
 If True is passed instead it will put all the attrs.